chhiara/Warp_V-Norm/README.md

 ## Description

-This script calculates the Warp V-Norm and the Warp V-Norm profile, as described in the paper xxxx.
+This repository collects scripts to calculate the Warp V-Norm and the Warp V-Norm profile, as described in the paper "_Supervised white matter bundle segmentation in glioma patients with transfer learning_".
-The objective is to quantify structural alterations between two analogous fiber bundles by computing diffeomorphic and rigid registration between binar masks and mapping the resulting Warp V-Norm to the template bundle's skeleton profile.
+The objective is to quantify structural alterations between two anatomically analogous fiber bundles by computing rigid, followed by a diffeomorphic registration between binar masks and mapping the resulting Warp V-Norm to the template bundle's skeleton profile.

 This metric measures the structural differences between two fiber bundles assumed to be anatomically analogous.
 For the computation two NIfTI files representing the binary masks of these bundles (values 1 where the bundle exists, 0 otherwise) and a streamline file (.trk) representing the skeleton of the **template (fixed) bundle** are required.

-All files should be already aligned in the same space with an affine transformation based on anatomical images.

 The Warp V-Norm profile is computed through the following steps: